Kathleen Raven: Honours

-Her honours include Dame Commander of the Order of the British Empire, Fellow of the Royal College of Nursing (of which she was once Vice-President), Officer of the Order of St John, and Honorary degrees from Keele University and the University of Leeds.
+Her honours included Dame Commander of the Order of the British Empire awarded in 1968; Officer of the Order of St John in 1963; Fellow of the Royal Society of Arts in 1970; Vice-President of the Royal College of Nursing 1972-; Fellow of the Royal College of Nursing in 1986; Freeman of the City of London in 1986 and honorary degrees from Keele University and the University of Leeds.
 She was made a Patron of the Royal College of Surgeons of England and was an Honorary Freeman of the Worshipful Company of Barbers.